 But in Caravaggio’s 1604 painting The Entombment (now in the Vatican’s picture gallery), Fillide, 22, reappears, and she posed for two different characters: Not the Virgin, but Mary Magdalene and a third Mary, who weep beside the Madonna.
 Perhaps she was on the outs with Ranuccio at that point.

 But what of Anna?
 Most of what is known of her comes from legal records of the time, for she continued to get in trouble with the law—and continued to be a streetwalker.
 According to an Italian book on the subject, she “attended tailors, butchers and innkeepers.”
 She hadn’t achieved Fillide’s success.

 It’s not clear if Anna continued to “attend” Caravaggio, but she came to a sad end.
 In 1604, according to storytellingrome’s Massimo, she drowned in the Tiber river.
 She may have been murdered.
-At the time, Caravaggio was under pressure to produce a painting of the Death of the Virgin, and according to stories of the time, he somehow had Anna’s corpse delivered to his studio where he used the bloated body of the poor street walker as the model for the dead Mary.
+At the time, Caravaggio was under pressure to produce a painting of the Death of the Virgin, and stories of the time say he somehow had Anna’s corpse delivered to his studio where he used the bloated body of the poor street walker as the model for the dead Mary.

 Two years after starting his Death of the Virgin (now in the Louvre), Caravaggio killed Ranuccio with a knife.
 With Anna gone, could Fillide have played into the deadly animosity between the two men?
 Perhaps.
 Graham-Dixon argues that Caravaggio likely moonlighted as a pimp—after all, what better way to be sure he had models at his disposal?
 Having lost Anna, had he tried to steal Fillide from Ranuccio, setting up a rivalry between the two men?
 The usual story says the men fought over a tennis match, but Graham-Dixon disagrees, writing that the match was only a ruse to set up a duel over slighted honor.